sudheerj/javascript-interview-questions/README.md

 **[⬆ Back to Top](#table-of-contents)**

 452. ### What is the purpose of the this keyword in JavaScript?

-- The `this` keyword in JavaScript is a special variable that is used within a function to refer to the object on which the function is invoked.
-The value of this depends on how the function is called.
-It allows functions to access and interact with the object they are bound to.
+The `this` keyword in JavaScript refers to **the object that is executing the current function**.
+Its value is determined by **how a function is called**, not where it is defined.  `this` is essential for writing object-oriented and event-driven code, as it allows methods to interact with the data of the object they belong to.
-- The this keyword in JavaScript is a reference to the object that owns or invokes the current function.
-Its value is determined by the calling context.

   **Example 1: this in a Global Context**